dshills/wiggle/README.md

 3. Guidance: Interface for generating processing instructions based on the signal’s data and context.
 4. Partitioning: Split large data into smaller chunks that are processed independently by multiple nodes.
 5. Integration: Combine the results of partitioned tasks into a coherent final result.
-6. Vector database integrations like Pinecone or Qdrant
-7. Native support for JSON schema to define output formats
+6. Native support for JSON schema to define output formats

 ## Installation